rust-lang/lang-team/src/decision_process/reference.md

 # Rustbot commands

 The following commands are accepted by rustbot.
+(Commands written below omit the required `@` on rustbot to avoid invoking rustbot when quoting the documentation.)
 A number of comments take one or more optional `@member` arguments, denoted `@member*`; if supplied, the command is issued on behalf of those member(s), instead of the person writing the command.
 (The `@` for each member is required.)
-It is also permitted to write `@rust-lang/team` to select all members of the team. rustbot will always link from each member's row in the table to each comment they made that changed their status.
+It is also permitted to write `@rust-lang/team` to select all members of the team. rustbot will always link from each member's row in the table to each comment changing their status.

-- `rustbot @member* mutable ident` or `rustbot @member* mut ident` or `rustbot @member* reversible ident`
+- `rustbot @member* reversible ident` or `rustbot @member* mutable ident` (unambiguous prefixes such as `mut` or `rev` also work)
   - If not in a decision period: begin a reversible ("mutable") decision, proposing the outcome `ident`; all other members are set to a blank status.
   - If in a decision period: set yourself to `ident`.
 (Decisions do not proceed unless all members have the same status or `abstain`.)
-- `rustbot @member* immutable ident` or `rustbot @member* irreversible ident`
+- `rustbot @member* irreversible ident` or `rustbot @member* immutable ident` (unambiguous prefixes such as `immut` or `irrev` also work)
   - If not in a decision period: begin an irreversible ("immutable") decision, proposing the outcome `ident`; all other members are set to a blank status.
   - If in a decision period: set yourself to `ident`.
-If the decision was previously considered mutable, change it to immutable.
+If the decision was previously considered reversible, change it to irreversible.
 The decision now requires full team consensus.
 (Members may set a status of `abstain` on the decision if they wish.)
 - `rustbot @member* merge`
-  - Alias for `rustbot @member* mutable merge` - a mutable decision with the proposed outcome `merge`.
+  - Alias for `rustbot @member* reversible merge` - a reversible decision with the proposed outcome `merge`.
 - `rustbot @member* close`
-  - Alias for `rustbot @member* mutable close` - a mutable decision with the proposed outcome `close`.
+  - Alias for `rustbot @member* reversible close` - a reversible decision with the proposed outcome `close`.
 - `rustbot @member* stabilize`
-  - Alias for `rustbot @member* immutable stabilize` - an immutable decision with the proposed outcome `stabilize`.
+  - Alias for `rustbot @member* irreversible stabilize` - an irreversible decision with the proposed outcome `stabilize`.
 - `rustbot @member* abstain`
   - If not in a decision period: error
   - If in a decision period: set your status to `abstain`.
 This status does not